joshuabdixon/Predicting-Customer-Churn-with-Supervised-Learning/README.md

 ## Project Overview
 This project utilises supervised learning models to predict student dropout rates using a dataset from an anonymised educational services provider.
 The analysis aims to identify key factors influencing student dropout, providing insights to enhance student retention.

-## Problem Statement
-High dropout rates can significantly impact educational institutions, leading to revenue loss, diminished reputation, and lower overall satisfaction.
-The objective of this analysis is to predict which students are most likely to drop out based on various factors, allowing for targeted interventions to improve retention rates.

 ## Methodology
 1. **Data Exploration:** Initial exploration to identify key features, followed by data cleaning, feature engineering, and preprocessing.
 2. **Feature Selection:** Two datasets were prepared: